Bay of Plenty Walks

 Try exploring Bowentown with amazing harbour views.
 Starting at the northern end of Anzac Bay, a wide grassy track leads westward up to an area where several tracks meet.
 Straight ahead leads to Shelly Bay – a stunning, sheltered and safe swimming spot.
 A left turn takes you to a popular fishing area and a right turn leads to the summit of Te Ho Pā site.

 The Kaimāī Mamaku Conservation Park covers an area of approximately 37,000 hectares and features over 350 kilometres of walking and tramping tracks.
 One of those trails, the Tuahu Track, begins at the end of Hot Springs Road, just south of Katikati off State Highway 2, and winds through native forest.
 The full walk is five hours one way but just 20 minutes into the trail, turn left onto a sidetrack that leads to a platform surrounding one of the largest kauri trees in the Bay of Plenty.

 Hidden in the hillside just north of Te Puna, this local gem is well worth a visit!
 Lovingly cared for by a group of passionate volunteers, Te Puna Quarry Park is the perfect place to go for a leisurely stroll (dogs are welcome on leads).
 Take in the stunning views, admire the beautiful gardens and stop in at Nourish on your way back to town for a delicious coffee and bite to eat.
 Accessible from Te Puna Quarry Road, 15-minutes by car from Tauranga.

-These tracks are just a taster of the walking tracks that are out there in the Bay of Plenty – so get your walking shoes on explore our beautiful natural environment, it’s good for the body and good for the soul!
+These tracks are just a taster of the walking tracks that are out there in the Bay of Plenty, so get your walking shoes on and explore our beautiful natural environment – it’s good for the body and good for the soul!